 Norfokline Ferries provided Veterans and three members of their family with free travel to Dunkirk in commemoration the 70th Anniversary of ‘Operation Dynamo’ – this route was also available from Rosyth to Zeebrugge.

-The full article was featured in The Times and was secured as part of a successful public relations campaign carried out by the Holyrood Partnership.
+The full article was featured in The Times and was secured as part of a successful public relations campaign carried out by the Holyrood PR.